1981–82 Quebec Nordiques season

-The 1981–82 Quebec Nordiques season was the Nordiques' third season in the National Hockey League.
+The 1981–82 Quebec Nordiques season was the Nordiques' third season in the National Hockey League (NHL).
 The Nordiques had a successful regular season, qualifying for the playoffs, but they had a better playoff, making it to the Wales Final before losing to the eventual Stanley Cup champion New York Islanders.

 Off-season

 During the off-season, the four divisions of the NHL were re-aligned to better reflect the geographical locations of the teams.
 Quebec remained in the Adams Division with the Boston Bruins and Buffalo Sabres, while the Minnesota North Stars and Toronto Maple Leafs were replaced with the Hartford Whalers and the Nordiques' provincial rival, the Montreal Canadiens.
 The Nordiques signed Marian Stastny out of Czechoslovakia, the brother of Peter Stastny and Anton Stastny.
 Quebec replaced team captain Marc Tardif with Robbie Ftorek prior to the season.
 Ftorek did not remain the Nordiques captain for long, as he was traded to the New York Rangers in December, and was replaced with Andre Dupont.